coq/coq/doc/sphinx/proof-engine/ltac.rst

 Timing a tactic that evaluates to a term
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tactic expressions that produce terms can be timed with the experimental
+Tactic expressions that produce terms can be timed with the tactic
-tactic

 .. tacn:: time_constr @ltac_expr
    :name: time_constr